Lecture 2: Introduction to Learning, Regression

 • Define a prediction rule

-4. Derive ordinary least squares from either the maximum likelihood estimation (MLE) or the empirical risk minimization (ERM) framework
+2. Derive ordinary least squares from the empirical risk minimization (ERM) framework (and, optionally, connect it to maximum likelihood estimation)

 What is (Supervised) Learning?